 • reduce the appearance of cellulite.

-Chestnut also becomes a common ingredient in anti-aging cosmetics due to its anti-edema and antioxidant properties.
-It has a beneficial effect on mature skin by stimulating the production of its own collagen.
-As a result, the depth of wrinkles is reduced, the tone of the skin grows, the oval of the face is tightened.
+Chestnut is also becoming a frequent ingredient in anti-aging cosmetics due to its anti-edematous and antioxidant properties.
+It has a beneficial effect on mature skin, stimulating the production of its own collagen.
+As a result, the depth of wrinkles is reduced, skin tone increases, and the oval of the face is tightened.

-A well-known remedy that allows you to effectively deal with freckles and age spots is chestnut lotion.
-Grind the chestnut seed into a gruel (use a blender), pour this mixture with pure alcohol.
+A well-known remedy that allows you to effectively combat freckles and age spots– chestnut lotion.
+Grind the chestnut seed into a pulp (use a blender), pour pure alcohol into this mixture.
 The liquid should be 3 centimeters higher than the chestnut mass.
-Insist the product for 2 weeks in the dark.
+Infuse the product for 2 weeks in the dark.
 Strain it, wipe your face in the morning and after removing makeup (before bed).